wala/graph4code/README.md

 # Processing new scripts

 If you have a new script, run the following command in the jars directory.
 Please ensure you have Java 11 before you run.
 Note that the last two arguments are to create a unique graph URI for each script that gets analyzed, where the graph URI is made up of <graph prefix> + '/' + <graph qualifier> for a single file.
+Note also that we have migrated the RDF store model to RDF* to make it a more compact, easier to understand representation.
+We have also added more information about each node.
+Model definition will be updated soon.

 The usage is `java -DoutputDir=<output dir to store JSON representation of graph> -DquadFile=<file name to write quads to - this file gets appended to, so all analyzed scripts end up in a single file> -cp codebreaker.jar util.RunTurtleSingleAnalysis <python script to run on> <graph prefix> <graph qualifier>`